Armenian PM faces military's demand to resign, talks of coup - WTMJ

 The General Staff responded Thursday with a statement demanding Pashinyan’s resignation and warned the government against trying to use force against the opposition demonstrators.
 Immediately after the statement, Pashinyan dismissed the General Staff chief, Col. Gen. Onik Gasparyan.

+And even though the peace deal is widely reviled in Armenia with many calling it a betrayal, it’s unlikely to be revised — no matter who leads Armenia — following the fighting that demonstrated Azerbaijan’s overwhelming military edge.

+Turkey, which backed its ally Azerbaijan in the Nagorno-Karabakh conflict, would relish instability that would further weaken Armenia.
+Turkish Foreign Minister Mevlut Cavusoglu said that his country strongly condemns the coup attempt in Armenia and stands against all coup attempts anywhere in the world.

-Associated Press writers Vladimir Isachenkov and Daria Litvinova in Moscow contributed to this report.
+Associated Press writers Vladimir Isachenkov and Daria Litvinova in Moscow and Zeynep Bilginsoy in Istanbul, Turkey contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.